 Calorie Burn Tracking

 All Fitbit smartwatches and fitness trackers calculate calories burned count based on your activities.
 It is essential to understand how many calories are burned, especially if you are on a diet plan for gaining or losing weight.

 Sports Tracking Features

 Multiple Activity Tracking Modes

-Fitbit devices come with built-in sport modes to track your indoor and outdoor activities.
+Fitbit devices come with built-in sports modes to track your indoor and outdoor activities.
 In addition, Fitbit Activity trackers and smartwatches feature SmartTrack that automatically detects various activities.

 Set Fitness Goals